 Automatic page refresh

-Automatic page refresh works at a report page level, and allows report authors to set a refresh interval for visuals in a page that is only active when the page is being consumed.
+Automatic page refresh works at a report page level, and allows you to set a refresh interval for visuals that's only active when the page is being consumed.
 Automatic page refresh is only available for DirectQuery data sources.
-The minimum refresh interval depends on which type of workspace the report is published in, and the capacity admin settings for Premium workspaces.
+The minimum refresh interval depends on which type of workspace where the report is published, and capacity admin settings for Premium workspaces.

 Learn more about automatic page refresh in the automatic page refresh article.